srourbrendan/japanese-number-converter/readme.md

 ## Show Furigana

 The furigana can be toggled on and off.
-The default is on.
+The default is off.